talhanai/kaldi-diar-latte/README.md

   ```

 - Generate pronunciations from this tool: http://www.speech.cs.cmu.edu/tools/lextool.html
-- Make sure the list of words match what is contained in the text of the language model.
+- Make sure the list of words match what is contained in the text of the language model, otherwise Kaldi will complain when it combines the data.
+It can't understand that there are words in the language model that don't have pronunciations.

 ## 6. Build your own acoustic model.
+I used one of Kaldi's standard recipes to train a DNN acoustic model.
+Specifically,